edHelper.com

 By Colleen Messina

-1 For centuries, everyone copied books by hand, which was tedious and tiring.
+1 For centuries, books were copied by hand, which was tedious and tiring.
 The poor, cold monks had sore backs and headaches, and they couldn't keep up with the demand for their beautiful manuscripts.
 After all, it took one monk twenty years to transcribe a single Bible!
 The monks sometimes encased the precious books in metal covers and chained them to church walls to keep them safe.
 Everyone wanted more books, but no one could figure out how to do it.
 Then a creative German named Johannes Gutenberg said to himself, "There has to be a better way," and invented the printing press.

 2 Before Gutenberg invented his press, Chinese scribes printed books with wooden blocks that had whole pages of characters carved into them.
 Scribes made the blocks out of pear or jujube wood and wrote the text by hand on the top of the block.
 They carved out the characters, carefully spread black ink all over the block, and gently pressed a sheet of paper on the top.
 This process left an impression of the characters on the paper.
 The Japanese also refined block printing, and often used a mallet and chisel to carve their characters into the wood.
 However, slow, messy, block printing had its problems.